 - vulnerable people, such as children, the elderly, or people with compromised immune systems or other significant medical issues.

 You can find the work of FDA scientists published in scientific journals such as ACS Nano, Analytical Methods, Biomaterials, Cutaneous and Ocular Toxicology, Food and Chemical Toxicology, Journal of Applied Toxicology, Journal of Chromatography A, Journal of Cosmetic Science, Journal of the American Chemical Society, Journal of the Society of Cosmetic Chemists, Nanoscale, and Soft Matter.
+For a list of published articles by FDA scientists on topics related to cosmetics, go to Scientific Publications by FDA Staff and enter “cosmetics” in the search field.

 FDA periodically buys cosmetics to analyze them, especially if we’re aware of a potential problem.
 For example, we might be looking for contaminants, such as lead or harmful microorganisms, or monitoring levels of certain ingredients.
 Sometimes FDA scientists analyze the products, and sometimes the work is done by a contract laboratory.
 Depending on what we learn, we can use the information to--